avatar

 Tseltin Machines - A Call to Arms

 This short post is a call to arms for Tsetlin Machines (TMs), a somewhat academic outsider’s view of what the community has and what is missing.
 The discourse is biased to commercial usages of the technology, a vital step forward in establishing the true value of the algorithms discussed in this blog post..
 Introduction 🔗Tsetlin Machines are a new class of classifier that have significant usability and performance benefits over both standard classifiers, and most interestingly over existing deep learning (DL) systems.
+Clearly to establish the usefulness of the algorithm the technology needs to step outside of the academic community and become accepted in a wider context, which inevitably means touching commercial systems.
+In this paper we attempt to describe steps that will help make this possible.

 An Introduction to Polars